Early Talent Development Programs: Worth The Investment (And Risk)?

 We suspect this may be because those results weren’t clearly articulated from the beginning.

-RJ Wronski Associates is a Boston-based talent development organization that has worked for 25 years to help companies clearly articulate the end-goals of their programs.
+RJ Wronski Associates is a Boston-based talent development strategy organization that has worked for 25 years to help companies clearly articulate the end-goals of their programs.
 They partner with companies that have a “learning mindset,” according to Stephan Wronski, who helms the company.

 “Learning isn’t an afterthought for these organizations; it becomes a way of life.
 You’ll find that everyone from the top executives on down share that commitment,” Wronski says.